Store Hours

 Protect Your Garden With Mulch

-Finish off your garden with compost and mulch.
+Finish it all off with mulch and compost.
+Mulch controls weeds and keeps the soil moist.
 Compost enriches the soil so your garden can grow even better.
-It may help foster larger plants that bear more flowers and fruit.
-Mulch keeps your soil moist and controls weeds.
-Compost and mulch can be purchased in-store or created at home.
+It may help foster stronger and larger plants that bear more flowers and fruit.
+Compost and mulch can be DIY creations, but you can also purchase them in-store.
 The next time you're looking for "mulch near me," stop by the Garden Center to get the perfect amount.

 Greet the Spring

-Early spring is an exciting time in the world of gardening.
 Don't miss a minute of growing season.
-Plan your garden and landscaping, prepare to fertilize your lawn, and browse our garden center pages to find inspiration on what to plant when the weather warms.
-Shop for the soil, seeds, and fertilizer you need in the aisles of your Miamisburg Garden Center, online, or on our mobile app.
+Prepare to fertilize your lawn, plan your garden and landscaping, and browse The Home Depot nursery to find inspiration on which spring flowers to plant when the weather warms.
+For those without lawns, consider adding a pellet grill or artificial grass to your outdoor space.
+Shop for the seeds, fertilizer, and soil you need in the aisles of your Miamisburg Garden Center, online, or on our mobile app.
 Let's get growing together.

 5860 Wilmington Pike Rd